All Recipes Comfort Food Dinner Family-Friendly Main Course Sandwich

 Serving and Storage Tips

-• Storage: Store leftover beef mixture in an airtight container in the refrigerator for up to 3 days.
-Reheat in a skillet over medium heat or in the microwave until heated through.
+Storage: Store additional centered beef mix in an airtight container in the refrigerator, up to 3 days.
+Reheat for preferred crispy sandwiches in a skillet over medium heat or in the microwave to hot, but not steaming hot.

-• Freezing: To freeze, cool the beef mixture completely and transfer it to a freezer-safe container or bag.
-Freeze for up to 2 months.
-Thaw overnight in the refrigerator before reheating.
+Freezing: Let the beef mixture cool completely before transferring it out of the pot and into a freezer-compatible container or bag.
+Freeze it for up to 2 months.
+Thaw it safely within the refrigerator overnight before it warms up.

 Helpful Notes